albertopasqualetto/Bulk-WhatsappWeb-Sender/README.md

-# Bulk-WhatsappWeb-Sender

-This tool permits people to send WhatsApp messages in bulk trough WhatsApp Web with a nice CLI interface.
+This tool permits people to send WhatsApp messages in bulk through WhatsApp Web with a nice CLI interface.

 **This software is not completely reliable and tested!**